April 14, 2026

 admin'--

 These make the SQL WHERE clause always evaluate to true, logging you in without a valid password.
-See the full SQL injection guide for more techniques including data extraction.
+The full SQL injection guide covers more, including data extraction.

-4. Server-side issues: Path traversal means manipulating a file path parameter to read files outside the intended directory -- for example, changing ?file=report.txt to ?file=../../../../etc/passwd.
-Template injection means inserting template syntax into an input field that the server renders, causing it to execute code.
+4. Server-side issues.
+Path traversal means manipulating a file-path parameter to read files outside the intended directory, for example changing ?file=report.txt to ?file=../../../../etc/passwd.
+Template injection means slipping template syntax into an input the server renders, causing it to execute code.

 Burp Suite: the core web CTF tool

 Burp Suite sits between your browser and the server, intercepting every HTTP request before it goes out.
-This lets you read and modify requests that the browser would normally send automatically -- changing cookie values, tweaking hidden form fields, replaying requests with different parameters.
+That lets you read and modify requests the browser would normally send automatically: changing cookie values, tweaking hidden fields, replaying requests with different parameters.
 The Community Edition is free and handles everything you need for picoCTF.
-IntroToBurp is designed specifically to teach you the basics.
+IntroToBurp exists specifically to teach you the basics.

 Methodology

-When you open a new web challenge, run through this in order: view source and grep for flags or suspicious comments; check all cookies and local storage in DevTools; try SQL injection on any login form; look at all outgoing requests in the Network tab; then set up Burp and start modifying requests if nothing obvious appeared.
+On a new web challenge, run this in order: view source and grep for flags or suspicious comments; check every cookie and local-storage entry in DevTools; try SQL injection on any login form; watch all outgoing requests in the Network tab; then fire up Burp and start modifying requests if nothing obvious surfaced.

 Read the JavaScript, not just the HTML

-Beginners often stop at the HTML source.
-The linked JavaScript files frequently contain API endpoints, hardcoded credentials, client-side validation logic that can be bypassed, and occasionally flags.
-In DevTools, go to Sources and look through every .js file loaded by the page.
+Beginners often stop at the HTML.
+The linked JavaScript files frequently hold API endpoints, hardcoded credentials, client-side validation you can bypass, and occasionally flags.
+In DevTools, open Sources and read every .js file the page loads.

 Client-side validation is not real security

-If a form refuses to let you submit certain input, that restriction only exists in the browser.
+If a form refuses certain input, that restriction usually lives only in the browser.
 Use Burp or DevTools to send the request directly with whatever value you want.
-The server may have no such validation at all.
+The server may have no such check at all.

-Always try /robots.txt, /admin, /backup, and /.git on any challenge web server.
-Challenge authors sometimes forget that a disallowed path in robots.txt is essentially an advertisement that something interesting is there.
+Always try /robots.txt, /admin, /backup, and /.git on a challenge server.
+A disallowed path in robots.txt is basically an advertisement that something interesting is there.

 Work through challenges in order with the structured Web Exploitation path.